 New Jersey has established a mediation program to provide certain homeowners in foreclosure with the right to mediation.
 (Learn more about the New Jersey Foreclosure process.)

-New Jersey homeowners in foreclosure are eligible for mediation if the property is:
+New Jersey homeowners in foreclosure are eligible for mediation if:

 Mediation is available whether or not the borrower disputes the lender’s right to foreclose and may be requested within 60 days after the service of the summons and complaint.
-After 60 days, a motion indicating exceptional circumstances exist must be filed with the court and a judge will decide whether or not you may participate in the mediation program.
-If a sale is already scheduled, you need to file a mortion asking the court to stay (postpone) the sale.
+After 60 days, to participate in mediation, you'll have to file a motion with the court and a judge will decide whether you may participate in the mediation program.